iotivity/otgc-linux/README.md

 ```
 git checkout swig
 ```
-2. Apply the patch of the OTGC in IoTivity-lite
+2. Apply all patchs of the OTGC in IoTivity-lite
 ```
 git apply <otgc-linux>/extlibs/patchs/remove_cred_by_credid.patch
+git apply <otgc-linux>/extlibs/patchs/fix_oc_api.patch
 ```
 3. Go to the linux directory.
 ```